 - "How Do You Sleep?" is directed at Paul McCartney.

 - "Gimme Some Truth" expresses frustration about "short-haired yellow-bellied sons of Tricky Dicky", referencing Richard Nixon.

-- Unintentional Period Piece: "How Do You Sleep?", because it was a reflection of John's feelings against Paul at that particular moment in time.
+- Time Marches On: "How Do You Sleep?", because it was a reflection of John's feelings against Paul at that particular moment in time.
 Later they became friends again.

 - War Is Hell: "I Don't Wanna Be a Soldier, Mama, I Don't Wanna Die" where Lennon shows that war is so horrible that a young recrute doesn't want to be drafted and killed in a faraway land.